HISTORY OF PASCO COUNTY

 The informal opening of the Hacienda Hotel took place on Feb.
 5, 1927, when the first guests were welcomed, dinner was served, and the hotel was thrown open for inspection.
 Eight hundred persons attended, according to the New Port Richey Press, which reported, "The outpouring of citizens was the largest since New Port Richey was settled."

-According to the New Port Richey Press, the formal opening of the Hacienda took place on Feb.
+The formal opening of the Hacienda took place on Feb.
 17, 1927.
-The newspaper reported that more than 120 persons attended the event sponsored by the City Club of New Port Richey.
-Charles F. Hoffman, President of the City Club, was the toastmaster, and the speakers were New Port Richey Mayor Edgar A. Wright, Charles E. DeWoody, Dr. W. W. Hunt (or Hurt?), and C. W. Lyons of Tampa.
-(Several accounts say that actor Ed Wynn was the master of ceremonies at the opening of the Hacienda.
-This seems unlikely, as he is not mentioned in the contemporary newspaper articles.)
+The New Port Richey Press reported that more than 120 persons attended the event sponsored by the City Club of New Port Richey.
+Charles F. Hoffman, President of the City Club, was the toastmaster, and the speakers were New Port Richey Mayor Edgar A. Wright, Charles E. DeWoody, Dr. W. W. Hunt, and C. W. Lyons of Tampa.

 The Hacienda Hotel, early brochure

 The New Port Richey Press carried a photo of the Hacienda in 1930 with the caption: "Here were assembled at various times some of the most famous living celebrities of stage and screen, including Thomas Meighan, Leon Errol, Madeline Cameron, Frances Ring, Flora Zabelle, and numerous others as well as such noted writers as Bob Davis, George Ade, Ring Lardner, Hal W. Lanigan and others.
 Gay parties from St. Petersburg, Tampa, Clearwater and other cities motored here to enjoy the delightful atmosphere of this 'Bit of Old Spain Amid the Palms.'"
-Others who stayed at the Hacienda in the 1920s, 1930s, and 1940s were Mrs. Arthur Hammerstein (formerly known as the actress Dorothy Dalton); songwriter Walter Donaldson; attorney Clarence Darrow; W. J. Wells, general manager of Macy's and President of the Retail Managers Association of the U. S.; and Frank Case, owner-operator of the Algonquin Hotel in New York and a writer.
-Pauline Stevenson Ash wrote that when she was a student at Gulf High School, she and some other students saw Gloria Swanson at the Hacienda.
+Others who stayed at the Hacienda in the 1920s, 1930s, and 1940s were Mrs. Arthur Hammerstein (formerly known as the actress Dorothy Dalton); songwriter Walter Donaldson; attorney Clarence Darrow; W. J. Wells, general manager of Macy’s and President of the Retail Managers Association of the U. S.; and Frank Case, owner-operator of the Algonquin Hotel in New York and a writer.
+Local lore has it that Gloria Swanson stayed at the Hacienda and even had her own room there.
+However, asked about this later in her life, Swanson replied that she had never visited the Hacienda.
+See a separate article here.

 According to the 1974 Wilfred Neill article, "The Hacienda weathered the Great Depression.
 In the years that followed, the hotel's ownership changed several times as stock shares were bought and sold.
 At one time, the hotel was owned by Maxine Stein, who also had a theatrical makeup company in Los Angeles.
 Later owners developed a Spanish theme.
 An addition to the hotel was named the La Fonda steak room.
 The cocktail room was renamed the Matador Lounge.
 Bullfight posters adorned its walls.
 Waitresses and barmaids wore toreador pants and bolero jackets."